mind-inria/hidimstat/README.md

 scikit-learn
 ```

-To run examples it is neccessary to install `matplotlib`, and to run tests it
+To run examples it is necessary to install `matplotlib`, and to run tests it
 is also needed to install `pytest`.

 ## Documentation & Examples